Henrique Calisto: Playing career

-Born in Matosinhos, Calisto played three seasons in the Primeira Liga with local Leixões SC.
+Born in Matosinhos, Calisto played three seasons in the Primeira Liga with local Leixões.
 His best output consisted of 17 matches (one goal) in 1973–74, with the team finishing in 14th position.

-Calisto retired from professional football in June 1978 at only 24, after one season with A.D.
-Fafe in the second division.
+Calisto retired from professional football in June 1978 at only 24, after one season with Fafe in the second division.

 Coaching career

 Portugal

-Calisto begun coaching at the age of only 26, leading Boavista F.C. to fourth in the 1980–81 season, recording nine wins, four draws and only lost two games in his 15 matches in charge.
+Calisto begun coaching at the age of only 26, leading Boavista to fourth in the 1980–81 season, recording nine wins, four draws and only lost two games in his 15 matches in charge.

-He spent the following four years between Boavista and their Porto neighbours S.C.
-Salgueiros, winning the second division in 1982 and finishing the following season in 10th.
-His return to Boavista was also successful, with the club finishing 7th.
+He spent the following four years between Boavista and their Porto neighbours Salgueiros, winning the second division in 1982 and finishing the following season in tenth.
+His return to Boavista was also successful, with the club finishing seventh.

-After only a few months in charge of S.C.
-Braga, Calisto joined fellow league side Varzim S.C. in the summer of 1986, where he made another division rise at a time when he reached a run of 17 games without losing.
-It was this season that saw the emergence of Rui Barros, a striker who, a year later, was an important figure at FC Porto and joined Juventus in 1988.
+After only a few months in charge of Braga, Calisto joined fellow league side Varzim in the summer of 1986, where he made another division rise at a time when he reached a run of 17 games without losing.
+It was this season that saw the emergence of Rui Barros, a striker who, a year later, was an important figure at Porto and joined Juventus in 1988.

 In 1988, he coached Académica de Coimbra.
 His tenure was a success with 31 wins in 48 matches on all fronts.

 Afterwards, he faced the challenges with Penafiel, Chaves and Rio Ave.
-It was in Rio Ave that he won the second division in his first full season there.
-He completed the campaign at the helm of F.C.
-Paços de Ferreira, in one of several stints he had at the Estádio da Mata Real.
+It was with Rio Ave that he won the second division in his first full season there.
+He completed the campaign at the helm of Paços de Ferreira, in one of several stints he had at the Estádio da Mata Real.
 In 1998/99, he achieved another promotion with Paços, with 20 wins in 36 matches.

-In the 2011–12 season, Calisto returned to Paços for his third spell and brought them from last to 10th at the end of the season.
+In the 2011–12 season, Calisto returned to Paços for his third spell and brought them from last to tenth at the end of the season.

 Asia

-Calisto spent eight seasons at the helm of Đồng Tâm Long An F.C. in Vietnam, where he won two V.League 1 titles, and achieved five other top-three finishes.
+Calisto spent eight seasons at the helm of Đồng Tâm Long An in Vietnam, where he won two V.League 1 titles, and achieved five other top-three finishes.
 In March 2008, he was hired as head coach of the Vietnamese football team, leading it to its first ASEAN Football Championship title.

 Calisto quit his job as national side coach on 2 March 2011.
-He had been criticised over poor performances at the 2010 AFF Suzuki Cup, and was appointed at Thai club Muangthong United F.C. the following week.
+He had been criticised over poor performances at the 2010 AFF Suzuki Cup, and was appointed at Thai club Muangthong United the following week.